I am an Associate Research Professor at the IMDEA Software Institute in Madrid, Spain.

-In March 2010, I received a Ph.D. in Computer Science from University of Catania (Italy) under the supervision of Dario Catalano.
+I received a Ph.D. in Computer Science from University of Catania (Italy) in March 2010, supervised by Dario Catalano.
 During my PhD I was also a visiting student at New York University with Yevgeniy Dodis, and IBM Research T.J.
 Watson with Rosario Gennaro.
 See my CV for more details.

 I am looking for talented, highly motivated students and postdocs who are interested in the area of Cryptography.
-If you are interested in working with me, please do not hesitate to contact me via email. * Currently open positions *
+If you are interested in working with me, please do not hesitate to contact me via email.
+Check out the currently open positions.